MicrosoftDocs/well-architected/well-architected/security/establish-baseline.md

 The baseline must set standards on using threat detection capabilities and raising alerts on anomalous activities that indicate actual incidents.
 Threat detection needs to include all layers of the workload, including all the endpoints that are reachable from hostile networks.

 The baseline should include recommendations for setting up incident response processes, including communication and a recovery plan, and which of those processes can be automated to expedite detection and analysis.
-For examples, see [Security baselines for Azure overview | Microsoft Learn](/security/benchmark/azure/security-baselines-overview).
+For examples, see [Security baselines for Azure overview](/security/benchmark/azure/security-baselines-overview).

-The incident response should also include a recovery plan and the requirements for that plan, such as resources for regularly keeping and protecting backups.
+The incident response should also include a recovery plan and the requirements for that plan, such as resources for regularly taking and protecting backups.

-You develop data breach plans using industry standards and recommendations provided by the platform.
+You develop data breach plans by using industry standards and recommendations provided by the platform.
 The team then has a comprehensive plan to follow when a breach is discovered.
 Also, check with your organization to see if there's coverage through cyberinsurance.

 #### Training

 Develop and maintain a security training program to ensure the workload team is equipped with the appropriate skills to support the security goals and requirements.
-The team needs fundamental security training but use what you can from your organization to support specialized roles.
-Role-based security training compliance and drilling participation are part of your security baseline.
+The team needs fundamental security training, but use what you can from your organization to support specialized roles.
+Role-based security training compliance and participation in drills are part of your security baseline.

 ### Use the baseline